Early Career Researcher Hub

 Webinars are free to attend for BSN members, who will all receive the registration link via email and the mySociety portal.
 If you’re not a member yet, there’s no better time to join our supportive member community and let us help foster your professional development, with membership only £10 annually for students, and £30 for postdocs.

-Call for submissions: Second ECR webinar hosted by members based in Australia and New Zealand.
+Call for submissions: Third ECR webinar hosted by members based in the Americas

 First ECR webinar